What is a Google Business Profile?

 It offers an easy way to create, manage, and optimize the information that appears for their business in Google search results, on Google Maps, and (sometimes) in Google Shopping.

 When someone searches for local services or businesses, your details—such as your name, address, business hours, and website—will be shown to an interested audience.

 Where does a Google Business Profile show up online?

 Google Business information appears in a number of search properties, depending on the type of search being performed.

 If your business name is used as the search term, information taken from your Google Business Profile is presented in a box that sits to the right of the search results.
 This gives the local search user helpful information about your business, such as your physical address, contact telephone number, and opening hours.

 Search users turning to Google for a specific type of local business will see information from Google Business Profiles presented in a list below a map in the search results.
-This area is known as the Google Local Pack / Local Finder.
+This area is known as the Google Local Pack.
 The information shown for each business is pulled from their Google Business Profile.